Care Bears: Magic spells

 The Care Bears' ultimate weapon is the "Care Bear Stare", in which the collected Bears stand together and radiate light from their respective tummy symbols.
 These combine to form a ray of love and good cheer which can bring care and joy into the target's heart, break dark spells, or revive something that has been broken, wilted, or messed up.
 The Care Bear Stare has several different looks.
 One has a beam coming from the tummy being made up of several replicated images of the symbol.
 Another variation forms a rainbow when multiple Care Bears and/or Care Bear Cousins are involved.
 A yellow beam with red hearts is sometimes seen as well.
 The films Care Bears: Journey to Joke-a-lot and The Care Bears' Big Wish Movie do not feature the Care Bear Stare, but it does return in Care Bears: Oopsy Does It!.
 In the new TV series, Care Bears Adventures in Care-a-lot, the Care Bear Stare appears as a beam of light in the color of the bear from which it originates.

-In the original animated specials and the DiC TV series, the Care Bear Stare is initiated by the phrase "Care Bears...prepare to stare!" while in the Nelvana series and later versions it is initiated by the phrase "Care Bears Countdown!"
+In the original animated specials and the DIC TV series, the Care Bear Stare is initiated by the phrase "Care Bears...prepare to stare!" while in the Nelvana series and later versions it is initiated by the phrase "Care Bears Countdown!"

 The Care Bear Cousins have their own variant of the Stare called the Care Cousin Call.
-In the DiC series, the Call looks identical to the Stare in appearance.
-In The Care Bears Movie, the Cousins made whatever animal noise according to their species due to not possessing tummy symbols; those were given to them by Tenderheart at the end of the movie.
+In the DIC series, the Call looks identical to the Stare in appearance.
+In The Care Bears Movie, the Cousins made whatever animal noise according to their species due to not possessing any tummy symbols; those were given to them by Tenderheart at the end of the movie.
 In Care Bears Movie II: A New Generation, the Call has the effect of a multicolored musical score.
 By the Nelvana series, the Call was no longer referred to and the cousins simply performed the Care Bear Stare.

 Although commonly used on villains, the stare and call also have been used on humans and the Care Bears themselves.
-It was occasionally used in the DiC TV series to cure Care Bears and humans who were under the effects of Professor Coldheart's uncaring magic.
+It was occasionally used in the DIC TV series to cure Care Bears and humans who were under the effects of Professor Coldheart's uncaring magic.
 It also occurred once in Care Bears: Adventures in Care-a-Lot, when it was used to temporarily cheer up Grumpy Bear in the episode "Tell-Tale Tummy".

 In addition to the Care Bear Stare, the Care Bears also can use their tummy symbols to summon other assistance, such as heart-shaped balloons, cloud cars, rainbow bridges, and sending out a distress signal.

 Usually, a tummy symbol's power is initiated by will, but in Care Bears: Adventures in Care-a-Lot, a Care Bear has to rub its tummy to activate it.
 By Welcome to Care-a-lot, the belly badges activate by will once again, though the bears may rub their belly to activate it on occasion.